A Tale of Shipwreck and Lost Treasure

 In 1822, the postal service, a method of communicating news, commercial transactions, and increasingly important, transferring money and credit to various and remote parts of the country, had been under attack from highwaymen.
 Their activity began to threaten the progress of commerce, with clients and banks suffering the loss of cash and ‘cheques in the post’.
 Consequently, the secretary of the General Post Office in Dublin, Edward Lees, was compelled to have a number post boys incarcerated who were suspected of being complicit in the hoists, and suggested that ‘notes should be cut in half and posted separately to avoid loss or fraud’.
 Which perhaps is where, the cry of the reluctant debtor, ‘your cheque is in the post’, originated.

 At the same time, gold was been acquired by the Band of England (BoE) to bolster reserves.
-And after a recent high demand for BoI notes, this Bank had loads of it.
+And after a recent high demand for BoI notes, that Bank had lots of it.
 In addition, gold coins that were considered worn or defaced were being taken out of circulation, as were small value copper coins, duds and tokens.
 It was an odd thing that even though some coins, copper and silver, were being taken out of circulation due to being debased from ware, the assistant secretary of the Bank of Ireland, Mr William Graves, was reporting that there was a shortage and that there was a need to import more.
 He also reported that because the value of the metal in low-value coins was of less value than the face value of the coin, counterfeiting was on the increase.
+It was on the increase and so was the BoI’s demand for them in order to melt them into ingots.

 Not counterfeiting, but the collection of ‘clippings’ from all coins, the raw material for the same illegal activity, was rife.
 Causing havoc, the counterfeiting of notes was also prolific.
 Seemingly, counterfeiting notes in backroom printing houses did not present and significant problems.